Elsewhere on Ulster

 Pain Points:

-Discussions outside of the courtroom, whether in the court building or elsewhere, are an opportunity for a LIP and solicitor to agree on issues related to the case.
+Discussions outside of the court or tribunal hearing room, whether in the court building or elsewhere, are an opportunity for a LIP and solicitor to agree on issues related to the case.
 These discussions can be used to clarify or agree issues or settle the case.
 Reaching a swift agreement may reduce the length of the case and, in Family Proceedings, reduce the harm to the children caused by a lengthy court case.

-All parties should be open to out of court discussions.
+All parties should be open to discussions outside of the court or tribunal.

 If a settlement is proposed, it should be explained, and sufficient time should be allowed for its implications to be considered.